 Married Saints: There’s Hope for Us Yet!

-As Catholics, it’s easy to fall into the trap of thinking that to that the REALLY holy people are only religious celibates.
+As Catholics, it’s easy to fall into the trap of thinking that the REALLY holy people are only religious celibates.
 Afterall, most of the canonized saints were priests or religious sisters and brothers.
 Think past popes and the founders of religious orders… not many married people among those saints.

 Being a mere married couple, occupied by the ordinary activities of raising a family, we can easily assume sainthood is for a different league of Catholic.